PipedreamHQ/pipedream/docs/docs/components/api/README.md

-# Reference: Pipedream Components
+# Component API

 This document was created to help developers author and use Pipedream components.
-Please raise an issue or PR in this repo if you notice something out-of-date.

 - [Overview](#overview)
   - [What is a component?](#what-is-a-component)